mashashaitz/Russian-Derinet/result/README.markdown

 "ru-der-no-duplicates-NX.tsv" is a little bit less full, but it is preferable if we abide by the Universal Derivations standard.

-"accuracy_of_new_data.zip" could serve as the appendix to the thesis with the 200 words estimation of the quality of the performance of the system.
+"accuracy_of_new_data.zip" could serve as an appendix to the thesis with the 200 words estimation of the quality of the performance of the system.